UnrealArtOptimization/minimal-mistakes/book/measuring-performance.md

 > As you might expect from a technology that is said to render tens of thousands of tessellated strands of hair, the performance hit to the game is substantial - whether you are running an Nvidia or AMD graphics card.
 In our test case, the GTX 970 lost 24 per cent of its performance when HairWorks was enabled, dropping from an average of 51.9fps to 39.4fps.
 However, AMD suffers an even larger hit, losing around 47 per cent of its average frame-rate - its 49.6fps metric slashed to just 26.3fps.

 The conclusion we can draw from these numbers is that enabling HairWorks-simulated hair in Witcher 3 can make the game lose up to 23 frames per second, depending on the card.
 Now let's assume we have another feature, with an identical computational cost, for example Depth of Field.
-We enable both hair and DoF the same time.
+We enable both hair and DoF at the same time.
 Can this information help us calculate final frames per second?

 Let's try subtracting these costs from the original frame rate.